jpfaraco/zwicky/README.md

 - **Editable Guiding Questions**: Each attribute includes an editable question to help users think of relevant items
 - **Smart Item Selection**: Select specific items or let the system randomly choose for exploration
 - **AI Idea Generation**: Generate creative, actionable ideas based on selected attribute combinations
+- **Progressive Idea Expansion**: Ideas are generated as concise summaries first (2-4 sentences), saving tokens and time.
+Expand promising ideas on-demand to get full execution details
+- **AI-Powered Idea Variations**: Generate improved, more realistic variations of any idea using a specialist critique AI agent
 - **Multi-language Support**: AI responds in the same language as your input
+- **Markdown Formatting**: Ideas are rendered with proper markdown formatting for better readability
 - **Import/Export**: Save and load your Zwicky Box configurations as JSON files
 - **Idea History**: Track and review all generated ideas with their components
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices